 Signs of Aging

-Though there is a type of concrete that can last over 120 years, concrete can still be worn away and fade over time.
+Though there is a type of concrete that can potentially last over a century, concrete can still be worn away and fade over time.
 It can look faded and shabby.
 Aside from the rain and constant traffic, the sun’s UV rays can penetrate the pavement and start to oxidize the surface, which can weaken it, leading to cracks and potholes.

 Proper drainage is important to the lifespan of your concrete.
 If water is pooling in your parking lot or on your sidewalk after it rains, then it is a sign that your concrete isn’t allowing for natural drainage.
 If you notice standing water on your concrete, you should get it repaired immediately, before the issue ] worsens.